MarkinoTeck/unbelievaboat_stats_grabber/README.md

 ## Leaderboard Track

-Tracks the Leaderboard of a server
+Tracks the Leaderboard of a server, to use open the lb_track.py file

 ## Installation